Tooele? Tuilla? The Fascinating History of this Utah Town

 Reliving the Past

 Tooele’s many museums memorialize everything from early settlers to locomotives to firefighting.
-Visit the Tooele Pioneer Museum to learn about the area’s Native American and early settler history, or the Tooele Valley Railroad Museum to see artifacts from the railway and mining era.
+Visit the Tooele Pioneer Museum to learn about the area’s Native American and early settler history, or the Tooele Valley Museum and Historical Park to see artifacts from the railway and mining era.
 Hear the town’s historical stories at the Tooele County Museum.
 And for something completely different, visit Tooele’s Utah Fire Museum on a Friday or Saturday for interpretive displays about firefighting in Utah and displays of 35 separate fire vehicles and devices.